satiewaltz/simply-react/README.md

 Open `localhost:8080` to see the app.
 Live editing included.

-No nonsense - just get straight to work already!
+*No nonsense - just get straight to work!*

+---

 ### Built With
 - React 16